Hornbill-Docs/esp-config/esp-config/getting-started/working-time.md

 layout: article-toc
 ---
 # Working time
-Working time defines the working or operational hours for your organisation.
+Working time defines the working or operational hours for your organization.
 Working time can be used by the different Hornbill apps to determine when users are scheduled to work.

 ## Topics covered
 1. Setting a default working time zone